Building a Slow, Intentional Creative Life

-“A Slow Life is not the absence of movement,
+“A slow life is not the absence of movement,

-it is the presence of intention.”
+it is the presence of intentions.”

 “Crystal exists to create a safe space for women to slow down and reconnect to their innate creativity because she believes that slowing down helps us to be grounded and live with intention and purpose.”